 At The Law Offices of Mark T. Hurt, we understand that there are some proven strategies to get you out of paying your traffic ticket – and we know that there are some arguments that just don’t work.
-Finding the right way forward means doing research about the law you are accused of violating, and knowing how to deconstruct the charges effectively.
+Finding the way forward means doing research about the law you are accused of violating, and knowing how to deconstruct the charges effectively.
 Fortunately, we’re dedicated to providing that service for each and every one of our clients.

-Contact The Law Offices of Mark T. Hurt today, and see how a Greensville County, VA traffic lawyer can help you beat your ticket.
+Contact The Law Offices of Mark T. Hurt today, and see how a Virginia traffic lawyer in Greensville County can help you beat your ticket.

 Common Myths About Traffic Tickets